Looking to try out CHAMP selling? In this guide, we'll explain what the CHAMP sales methodology is, how it works, and why sales teams should use it.

 In getting to know what success looks like for your lead, you can help guide them to make the right decision and choose a solution that really works for them.

-4. Decision-making process.
+4. Decision-making process

-The authority and prioritization phases of the CHAMP methodology can give you good insight into who will make the purchasing decision and when, but it doesn’t look at the complete process the lead must go through to choose a solution.
+The authority and prioritization phases of the CHAMP methodology can give you a good insight into who will make the purchasing decision and when, but it doesn’t look at the complete process the lead must go through to choose a solution.

-Knowing what the lead’s process looks like can help you stay focused on next steps so you can always be prepared.
+Knowing what the lead’s process looks like can help you stay focused on the next steps so you can always be prepared.

 You can keep up with each phase of their process, providing the appropriate resources and preventing deals from stalling due to a lack of attention.